Connecting to the remote HPC system Torch

 - Connect to a remote HPC system.

-To access the Greene HPC cluster, you must be connected to the NYU network.
+To access the Torch HPC cluster, you must be connected to the NYU network.
 If you are physically on campus and connected via a wired connection in your office or through NYU’s WiFi, you can directly SSH into the clusters without any additional steps.
-However, if you are off-campus or working remotely, connecting through the NYU VPN or using the gateway servers is required to establish a secure connection to the HPC systems.

 Secure Connections